agung-wete/ci_twig/readme.md

 You can edit the *application/config/twig.php* file for customize the library behavior.

-For more information, please consult the repository Wiki.
+For more information, please consult the repository [wiki](https://github.com/andersonsalas/ci_twig/wiki/).